 Run:ai System Components¶

-Researchers submit Machine Learning workloads via the Run:ai Command-Line Interface (CLI), or directly by sending YAML files to Kubernetes.
+- Researchers submit Machine Learning workloads via the Run:ai Console, the Run:ai Command-Line Interface (CLI), or directly by sending YAML files to Kubernetes.

-- The Run:ai Scheduler which extends the Kubernetes scheduler.
+- Run:ai comes with its own Scheduler.
+The Run:ai scheduler extends the Kubernetes scheduler.
 It uses business rules to schedule workloads sent by Researchers.

 - The Run:ai cluster is installed as a Kubernetes Operator